thespcrewroy/SoftwareEngineeringTutorials/RESOURCES.md

 * Meetup
     * [Modern Web ATL - Alpharetta](https://www.meetup.com/modernwebatl/?eventOrigin=your_groups): a community for learning and discussing modern web technologies
     * [Developers of Athens](https://www.meetup.com/developers-of-athens/?eventOrigin=your_groups): a local community for developers to learn, collaborate, and network
-    * [Google Developer Group - Athens](https://www.meetup.com/google-developer-group-athens/?eventOrigin=your_groups): an Athens community for exploring Google technologies and connecting with developers
+    * [Google Developer Group - Athens](https://www.meetup.com/google-developer-group-athens/?eventOrigin=your_groups): an Athens community for exploring Google tech

 ## Competitions
 * [3 August] [StatusCode](https://hackathon.iiitkalyani.ac.in/): a student hackathon for building innovative technology projects